|Family History Site Notes

 - Places in the United States are given as city, county followed by "County",

-and State.
-Places outside the US, are generally given as
+and state.
+Places outside the US, are generally given as recorded.

-- TNG uses the ISO-8859-1 character set and data is exported
+- TNG uses the ISO-8859-1 character set and data as exported

 from FTM as a GED text file in UTF-8 characters.
 This should